 Jurisdiction Determination Process

-A determination as to whether a property includes regulated freshwater wetlands and/or regulated adjacent areas within the area boundaries.
+A determination as to whether a property or an Area of Interest on the property includes regulated freshwater wetlands and/or regulated adjacent areas within the area boundaries.
 The parcel jurisdictional determination does not state the extent of the wetlands on the property, only if there are jurisdictional wetlands present.

 - DEC will review and verify all information submitted to process your request.
 If needed, DEC will contact you for additional information.